-What do you like the most on algo-trading?
+What do you like the most about algo-trading?

 Could you tell us more about the workflow which you are using for creating and selecting the best strategies?

-What is your philosophy of creating an optimal portfolio?
+What is your philosophy for creating an optimal portfolio?

-Are you using for strategies parameters recommended by optimization or you use a different way?
+Are you using strategy parameters recommended by optimization or do you use a different way?

 Every portfolio sometimes suffers from drawdown.
-What is your approach to overcome it and maintain confidence in your robots?
+What is your approach to overcoming it and maintaining confidence in your robots?

-Is there any source of knowledge which you would like to recommend to other traders?
+Is there any source of knowledge that you would like to recommend to other traders?

 Do you have any tips about what to avoid or be aware of in algo-trading?

-Would you like to share some recommendation to other algo-developers, what to focus on, etc.?
+Would you like to share some recommendations to other algo-developers, what to focus on, etc.?